 - Drug free workplace policy

-Currently there are several proposed changes under consideration by the Pierce County Council.
-These changes were reviewed by department directors and union representatives and have recently been submitted to the Pierce County Council.
-The proposed changes are the result of recent changes in the laws, in addition to other changes that update and clarify other guideline language.
+Prior to approval by the County Council, these changes were reviewed by department directors and union representatives.
+These changes are a result of recent changes in law as well as other changes that update and clarify guideline language.

 Clarification of Limited Duration employee benefits eligibility.

-Clarification of County policy and incorporates State law language regarding employee rights and responsibilities.
+Clarification of County policy; incorporates State law language regarding employee rights and responsibilities.

 3.14 Whistleblower Protection